ldesi/virtualization_technologies_course/3_container_virtualization/README.md

 ```

 The * next to the node ID indicates that we are on this node
-Docker Engine swarm mode automatically names the node for the machine host name.
+Docker Engine swarm mode automatically names the node for the machine hostname.

 Now we can join the swarm (manager) by running the following command on _dockertest2_ and _dockertest3_ nodes, using the token generated on the manager node:
 ```